 Explaining, “Anastasia specifically is just kind of complicated to get into.
 I don’t know what it’s like to forget my whole past and walk across Russia on foot.
 It’s a hard character to relate to.”

 However, who it was did come as a surprise.
-“I thought I was going to get Vlad,” he says, the plucky partner in crime to Dimitry.
+“I thought I was going to get Vlad,” he says, the plucky partner-in-crime to Dmitry.

-Having little interest in the movie until he found out about the musical this year, playing the part rather showed him who the character is than how he’s different.
+He had little interest in the movie until he found out about the musical this year, so he played the part that showed him who the character is rather than how he’s different.

-To play Dimitry, Andrade-Angel thinks of him, “like a little street rat.
+To play Dmitry, Andrade-Angel thinks of him, “like a little street rat.
 I mentally prepare myself to be outlandish.
 [I think] don’t sing the notes wrong and say your lines correct.”

 One person, in particular, put their heart and soul into this production, as student director Grace Haack found herself as she “kinda did everything.
 If an actor was missing I could stand in because I had been there for all their rehearsals.
 I would take videos of choreography so people wouldn’t forget.
 I did curtain work.
 I moved props.
 I helped out picking costumes.
 I was able to touch on every aspect theatrical arts has to offer.”

-This experience was an unforgettable one, “Being an assistant director was like another pin-point to the map.”
+This experience was an unforgettable one for Haack: “Being an assistant director was like another pin-point to the map.”
 A way to fully round out her career as both a tech and actor in the theatrical field.

 Anastasia stole the hearts of all those involved, a creation that isn’t soon to leave anyone’s memories.
 Haack states, “I’d say it was probably, in my humble opinion, one of our best shows yet.”